 When contractors source materials from out of state, they might get a great rate on sales tax at initial purchase, but auditors look to see that in the end the contractor remitted the right amount to the jurisdiction where the materials were eventually used.

-Here’s a simplified example: A construction firm constructs a building in Austin, Texas but purchases materials for the project in Oklahoma and transports them across state lines.
-Let’s say the tax rate in Texas is 9% compared to Oklahoma’s rate of 7%.
-One might believe the contractor was smart and saved 2% on their purchase.
+Here’s a simplified example: A construction firm constructs a building in Austin, Texas, but purchases materials for the project in Oklahoma and transports them across state lines.
+Let’s say the tax rate in Texas is 9 percent compared to Oklahoma’s rate of 7 percent.
+One might believe the contractor was smart and saved 2 percent on the purchase.
 Not so.
-In that scenario, a Texas auditor will be verifying that an additional 2% was remitted to the state of Texas to make up the difference.
+In that scenario, a Texas auditor will be verifying that an additional 2 percent was remitted to the state of Texas to make up the difference.

 Understanding this concept is simple, but applying the correct rates and following the right remittance process across multiple jurisdictions is where it gets complicated and harder to manage.